Healthcare Case Interview: Framework, Key Questions, and Worked Examples (2026)

 Industry cases require pattern recognition on top of framework skill

-Drug pricing is the most common healthcare case type at pharma-focused firms
+Drug pricing is a recurring healthcare case type at pharma-focused firms

 Which Firms Conduct Healthcare Cases?

-See our ZS Associates case interview guide and L.E.K. case interview guide for firm-specific prep.
+See our ZS Associates case interview guide and L.E.K. case interview guide for firm-specific prep, or use the top healthcare consulting firms guide to compare the broader sector landscape.

 Connecting to Standard Case Skills